madrob-beast/eurobench_benchmarking_software/eurobench_benchmark_server/README.md

 EUROBENCH Benchmark Server
 =================================================

-Benchmark server and benchmark scripts for the EUROBENCH platform.
+Benchmark server and benchmark scripts for the EUROBENCH framework.

 ## Installation